 As part of the application you are required to submit a credible budget, which details the total project costs, the amount requested from the BOU, any funds already obtained, any other funds applied for or where additional funding will be obtained.
-Please clarify how any short-fall between the total budget costs and the amount already obtained plus that requested from BOU, will be met.
+Please clarify how any shortfall in the total budget costs will be met.